-Paris in September: is it worth going and what to prepare for?
-Weather, how to dress, prices 2023 in hotels and on excursions.
-Where is better to stay, what to see in Paris in early autumn, most interesting places in the vicinity – in an article of good Time to Trip.
+Paris in September 2023: is it worth visiting?
+Weather, what to wear, prices 2023 in hotels and on excursions.
+Where is better to stay, what to do in Paris in early September and close to October, where to go in the vicinity – in an article of good Time for Trip.

 Paris habitually tops all sorts of ratings of the most popular tourist destinations in the world.
 Not always, of course – in the summer and winter months, many travelers deliberately go to warmer climes.

 Neglecting visiting the Louvre and Versailles, nearby French castles.
 Ignore walking along the Champs Elysees and even climbing the world famous tower…

 However, in the capital of France itself, at the peak of summer, it is sometimes so hot that you involuntarily think about rescheduling your trip.
 Another thing – the beginning of autumn!